45 Most Common Types of Spiders in Florida

 44. American Green Crab Spider

-The American green crab spider is one of the most common types of spiders in Florida.
-These spiders live on the ground and eat almost anything that passes by them.
+The American green crab spider is one of the most common spiders in Florida.
+These spiders live on the ground and eat almost anything they pass.

 They are also known for their strong webbing and ability to weave a net over themselves to keep predators at bay.

-Also, they are often found hiding under logs or rocks, on flowers, near water sources, and along beaches.
+Also, they often hide under logs or rocks, on flowers, near water sources, and along beaches.
 They can also be seen crawling around during daylight hours.
 The Green Crab Spider’s bite is only mildly toxic to humans.

 Generally, the bite will lead to localized pain and redness at the site.
 It typically fades within a few hours without treatment or symptoms.